 - When the installation completes, the complete URL for the Cloudera Manager Admin Console displays, including the port number, which is 7180 by default.
 Press Return or Enter to choose OK to continue.

 - Press Return or Enter to choose OK to exit the installer.

 On RHEL 5 and CentOS 5, Install Python 2.6 or 2.7

 $ su -c 'rpm -Uvh http://download.fedoraproject.org/pub/epel/5/i386/epel-release-5-4.noarch.rpm' ... $ yum install python26

 - Wait several minutes for the Cloudera Manager Server to start.
 To observe the startup process, run tail -f /var/log/cloudera-scm-server/cloudera-scm-server.log on the Cloudera Manager Server host.
 If the Cloudera Manager Server does not start, see Troubleshooting Installation and Upgrade Problems.

-qualified domain name or IP address of the host where the Cloudera Manager Server is running.
+IP address of the host where the Cloudera Manager Server is running.